 - Sports Drinks

-In addition to the above food and beverages that can cause stains, smoking and/or chewing tobacco can also cause staining on teeth.
+In addition to these food and beverages, smoking or chewing tobacco can also cause staining on teeth.

 If you want to tackle the stains on your teeth yourself, there are a few things you can do.